stoewer/gin-auth/API.md

 If the authentication and approval was successful the response is a redirect (302) to the requested `redirect_uri` containing the parameters `code`, `scope` and `state`.
-In the next step the access code can be used to obtain an access token.
+In the next step the access code can be used **once** to obtain an access token.

 ##### URL